As Is at the Finborough Theatre

 We are compelled to hope for a new age of acceptance.
 Rich and Saul take solace in their love and an anonymous hospice worker (Clare Kissane) tells of her affection for a patient – a poor soul close to death whom no one will approach.
 It is the human spirit that imbues the play with hope for AIDS victims, and Colley poignantly enacts Rich’s determination to live.
 As the play draws to a close, the milk of human kindness displayed by the hospice worker is touching as she tells how she comforted a shunned and dying man by painting his nails a scandalous red – fighting until the very end.

 As Is leaves audience members reeling with pathos for their fellow man, while still providing bittersweet laughter throughout.

-As Is is on at the Finborough Theatre until 31st August 2013, for further information or to book visit here.
+As Is is at the Finborough Theatre until 31st August 2013.
+For further information or to book visit the theatre’s website here.